-Floor Pump.
-The floor pump is arguably the most common type of bike pump found in most cyclists home.
-They can be made of either aluminum, steel or plastic.
+The floor pump is arguably the most common type found in most cyclists home.
+They can be made of either aluminium, steel or plastic.

-The long barrel and piston shaft allow you to quickly and easily pump up your tires to high pressure as they can push a large amount of air.
+The long barrel and piston shaft allows you to quickly and easily pump up your road tires to high air pressures as they can push a large amount of air.
 There’s an air pressure gauge to indicate the air pressure you’re at.

 A subset of floor pumps is the track pump.
 As the name implies, they’re designed for track bikes, which require even higher air pressure, usually above 160psi/11bar.

-Hand Pump.
-Sometimes, it’s also referred as mini pump or frame pump due to its smaller size and being mounted on the bike frame.
+Sometimes, it’s also referred to as a mini or frame pump due to its smaller size and is mounted on the bike frame.
 Because it’s smaller, it doesn’t pump up to high pressures.
 Pumping gets harder as the air pressure increases.

-Some models have a retractable hose, making pumping slightly easier by the roadside.
+Some models have a retractable hose such as the Blackburn Core Mini Pump, making pumping slightly easier by the roadside.

 2. Inflator Head - Presta vs Schrader Valves

-These days, there are 2 types of valves used in bike tubes.
+These days, there are 2 types of valves used for a bike’s inner tubes.

-In order to use a presta valve, you’ll need to unscrew the top screw at the top before you can pump, and then tighten it back so that it doesn’t accidently get depressed and release the air.
+To use a Presta valve, you’ll need to unscrew the top screw at the top before you can pump and then tighten it back so that it doesn’t accidentally get depressed and release the air.

-Since road bike rims are narrow with less spacing between the tire beads, adding a hole in the rim will significantly reduce the cross sectional strength.
-Hence, presta valves are used due to its thin nature and requires only a small hole compared to Schrader valves.
+Since road bike wheels have narrower rims, adding a hole in the rim will significantly reduce the cross-sectional strength.
+Hence, Presta valves are used due to their thin nature and require only a small hole than Schrader valves.

-Schrader Valves.
 Also known as the American valves, they’re the thicker valves and more commonly used.
-They can be found in cars, mountain bikes and kids’ bikes.
+They can be found in cars, mountain bikes, and kids’ bikes.